AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--delete-branch`

-Delete Git branch(es) (inactive environments)
+Delete Git branch(es) for inactive environments, without confirmation

 -  Default: `false`
 -  Does not accept a value

 ### `--no-delete-branch`

-Do not delete Git branch(es) (inactive environments)
+Do not delete any Git branch(es) (inactive environments)

 -  Default: `false`
 -  Does not accept a value

 ### `--type`

-Delete all environments of a type (adding to any others selected) If a list is given as a single value (e.g. &quot;a,b,c&quot;) it will be split by commas and/or whitespace.
+Delete all environments of a type (adding to any others selected) Values may be split by commas (e.g. &quot;a,b,c&quot;) and/or whitespace.

 -  Default: `[]`
 -  Requires a value

 ### `--only-type`, `-t`

-Only delete environment(s) of a specific type If a list is given as a single value (e.g. &quot;a,b,c&quot;) it will be split by commas and/or whitespace.
+Only delete environments of a specific type Values may be split by commas (e.g. &quot;a,b,c&quot;) and/or whitespace.

 -  Default: `[]`
 -  Requires a value

 ### `--exclude`

 Environment(s) not to delete.
 The % or * characters may be used as a wildcard.
-If a list is given as a single value (e.g. &quot;a,b,c&quot;) it will be split by commas and/or whitespace.
+Values may be split by commas (e.g. &quot;a,b,c&quot;) and/or whitespace.

 -  Default: `[]`
 -  Requires a value

 ### `--exclude-type`

-Environment type(s) of which not to delete If a list is given as a single value (e.g. &quot;a,b,c&quot;) it will be split by commas and/or whitespace.
+Environment type(s) of which not to delete Values may be split by commas (e.g. &quot;a,b,c&quot;) and/or whitespace.

 -  Default: `[]`
 -  Requires a value

 ### `--inactive`

-Delete all inactive environments (adding to any others selected
+Delete all inactive environments (adding to any others selected)

 -  Default: `false`
 -  Does not accept a value